Israel Border Police: Structure

-The Border Police is composed of professional officers on payroll and field policemen redirected from the IDF (men and women at the age of 18 can choose to serve in the Border Police instead of the IDF, serving three years as a border policeman is equal to three years as an IDF soldier).
-All border policemen receive combat training and in addition are also trained for CT (counter-terrorism), riot control and policework.
-Excellent policemen can specialize in some profession and receive special training to become snipers, buggy-drivers, dog operators, bomb squad, etc.
+The Border Police is composed of professional officers on payroll and field policemen redirected from the IDF (at age 18, Israelis can choose to serve in the Border Police instead of the IDF).
+All border policemen are trained in combat, counter-terrorism, riot control, and police work.
+Outstanding officers can train as specialists, such as snipers, buggy-drivers, dog operators, or bomb squad members.

-Because of their combat training, border policemen are employed in unique areas, where there are greater risks for riots, violence and even terror.
+Because of their combat training, border police are employed in areas with greater risk of riots, violence and terror.
 They serve mainly in the countryside, in Arab villages and towns (along with the regular police), near the borders and in the West Bank.

 Settlements security

 The Border Police is also responsible for security of rural settlements inside Israel with its Rural Police (Hebrew: שיטור כפרי, shitur kafri) units and Community Security Coordinators (Hebrew: רב"ש, rabash).
 Rural policemen are full-time professional officers and security coordinators are a mixture of full-time and volunteer officers.